adrikachowdhury/Pneumonia-Detection-DeepLearning/README.md

 - Python 3.x, TensorFlow, Keras, OpenCV, NumPy, Matplotlib, scikit-learn, OpenDatasets (for downloading the dataset from Kaggle)

 ## Setup
-1. Download the repository from GitHub.
+1. Download/clone the repository from GitHub.
-2. Install dependencies available on requirements.txt
+2. Install dependencies available on `requirements.txt`
-3. Open PneumoniaDetection.ipynb in a notebook (Google Colab/Jupyter) and run all cells to train and evaluate the model through hyperparameter tuning.
+3. Open `PneumoniaDetection.ipynb` in a notebook (Google Colab/Jupyter) and run all cells to train and evaluate the model through hyperparameter tuning.